CloudNationHQ/terraform-azure-vnet/examples/service-endpoints/README.md

 This example highlights the utilization of service endpoints on subnets.
-They enhance the security by restricting access to a subnet, effectively providing targeted connectivity.
-This becomes invaluable in scenarios where certain resources should be accessed solely from specific subnets.

 ## Usage